 Claerwen has been responsible for establishing the research and advocacy capability of Uniting as well as leading a large and complex suite of programs for children, families, young people, communities and people with disability across NSW and the ACT.

 She has sat on numerous high level Boards and is a current member of the UnitingCare Australia National Committee, a role she has filled for various periods since the 1990s.
 She is also the current Chair of the UnitingCare Australia Children, Young People and Families Network.

-National Director for Multicultural and Cross Cultural Ministry
+National Consultant for Multicultural and Cross Cultural Ministry

 Rev. Dr Apwee Ting

 Rev. Dr Apwee Ting was appointed National Director for Multicultural and Cross Cultural Ministry in July 2015.

 He brings a strong understanding of what it means to be a multicultural church and to live out the Christian faith cross-culturally.

 Apwee has been a member of the Assembly’s National Reference Committee for Multicultural and Cross Cultural Ministry for 12 years including three years as Chair (2006-2009).
 He also held a specific role of liaison with the Assembly’s Relations with other Faiths Working Group.

 Apwee is a former Chairperson of the UCA’s Indonesian National Conference.